matthewwestover/MSD2020/CS6014/Week 7 - Day 1.md

 ## Week 7 - Day 1
 ### Sharing Keys
 For Crypto we have certain goals:
-**Confidentiality** - Block Cypher, Stream Cypher
+**Confidentiality** - Block cipher, Stream cipher
 **Authentication** - HMAC (Hash Functions)
 **Message Integrity** - HMAC
 **Non-repudiation** (“no take backs” if something was sent can’t say it was never sent) - sender had to have the key to send something.
-It is sort of achieved due to the block cypher
+It is sort of achieved due to the block cipher

 These all require a shared secret key between two points
 Making a key is pretty straight forward.
 Encrypt something, hash something, pseudo random generator, etc.